PrthD/VideoGame-Map-Pathfinding-System/README.md

 # VideoGame Map Pathfinding System

 Welcome to the **VideoGame-Map-Pathfinding-System** repository, a Python-based project that implements two classic pathfinding algorithms: **Dijkstra's Algorithm** and **A***, applied to grid-based video game maps.
 This project is ideal for those studying artificial intelligence, game development, or algorithmic problem-solving.
-It offers visual representations and performance analysis, making it a great tool for educational purposes and practical use in game AI.
+It offers visual representations and performance analysis, making it a great tool for practical use in game AI.

 ## Features